 The Virginia Creeper makes enchanting small delicate Mame to Shohin sized bonsai with characterful clumps style or cascade styles bonsai.
 It is cherished for its fiery Spring and Autumn Colouring.
 So easy to grow, they are pretty unique and fun to train.

-Position: Virginia creeper grows in a bright sunny spot, especially if a strong autumn colour is desired.
+Position: Virginia creeper grows in a bright sunny spot, especially if an intense autumn colour is desired.
 It is a very hardy species and will tolerate extreme cold, but best to protect bonsai in a cold greenhouse if temperatures fall below -4°C, as otherwise, it may suffer from die-back.

-Watering: Needs a fair amount of water, and may severely be damaged by drought, often leading to leaf fall and unpredictable shoot dieback.
+Watering: Virginia needs a copious amount of water and may be severely damaged by drought, often leading to leaf fall and unpredictable shoot die-back.
 Water thoroughly early in the morning, so the bonsai has it when it needs it, and all standing water is up before nightfall.

 Feeding: Feed every two weeks from the end of flowering until Autumn.
 Use a balanced organic fertiliser.
-If using a slow-release pelleted feed begin in March, and replenish every two months.
-With a liquid fertiliser, feed every second week 2 between March and October.
+A solid slow-release pelleted feed from early Spring to late Autumn replenishes every two months.
+With a liquid fertiliser, feed every second week two between March and October.

 Repotting: Repot every one or two years in Spring.
 Use a well-draining, rich, organic bonsai mix.
-Use leaf-mould or bark and loam and sharp sand in equal parts.
-Alternatively, you can use Akadama and pumice in the ration of 2 to 1.
+Use leaf mould or bark and loam and sharp sand in equal parts.
+Alternatively, you can use Akadama and pumice in the ratio of 2 to 1.

 Pruning: Lets creeper stalks extend fully before pruning back to leave three active nodes or later shoots.